Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 Financing Alternatives When Facing a Low Appraisal

-A low appraisal doesn’t have to stop a real estate deal.
+A low appraisal doesn’t have to stop a real estate sale.
 There are ways to manage the financial gap:

 • Acquire a Bridge Loan: Short-term loans can provide funds while you find a long-term solution.